danriedl/engular/adev/src/content/guide/templates/property-binding-best-practices.md

 <docs-code header="src/app.component.ts" path="adev/src/content/examples/property-binding/src/app/app.component.ts" visibleRegion="pass-object"/>

-By supplying an object in the same shape, you meet the expectations of `items` when Angular evaluates the expression `currentItems`.
+By supplying an object in the same shape, you meet the expectations of `items` when Engular evaluates the expression `currentItems`.